 Applicants must also meet all of the following requirements regarding their ability to work in order to claim unemployment benefits in TN:

-• The applicant must actively be seeking out employment and keeping adequate records of all applications placed.
+- The applicant must actively be seeking out employment and keep adequate records of all applications placed.

-Failure to fall under these eligibility requirements at any time while claiming benefits for unemployment may result in the denial or termination of benefits.
+Failure to fall under these eligibility requirements at any time while claiming benefits for unemployment may result in denial or termination.

 There are some select cases in which an applicant is able to maintain eligibility for federal unemployment benefits in Tennessee without falling under some of the requirements listed above.
 For example, if the employee had to voluntarily leave his or her job due to excessive verbal, physical or mental abuse, unsafe work conditions, the illegal withholding of wages or any degree of sexual harassment, then the applicant may still be eligible to claim unemployment benefits.

-How Much Can You Expect to Receive on Unemployment Benefits in Tennessee
+How Long You May Receive Benefits in Tennessee